MariaLauraSantoni/IOH-Profiler-HDBO-Comparison/README.md

 # Comparison of High-Dimensional Bayesian Optimization Algorithms on BBOB
 This repository contains the code used to generate the results in the paper Comparison of High-Dimensional Bayesian Optimization Algorithms on BBOB.

-It proposes a modular algorithm framework to make the implementation of several algorithms compared within the paper compatible via [IOHprofiler](https://iohprofiler.github.io/), and appropriate code to store all the data obtained.
+It proposes a modular framework to make the implementation of several algorithms compared within the paper compatible with [IOHprofiler](https://iohprofiler.github.io/) and log their performance.

-The selected algorithms are:
+The compared algorithms are:
 - Vanilla Bayesian Optimization, taken from the Python module [scikit-optimize](https://scikit-optimize.github.io/stable/auto_examples/bayesian-optimization.html).
 - CMA-ES from the [pycma](https://github.com/CMA-ES/pycma) package.
 - Random search, taken from the Python module numpy using the method [random.uniform](https://numpy.org/doc/stable/reference/random/generated/numpy.random.uniform.html).